uchicago-cs/cmsc22000/website/hw/hw6.rst

 Figure out a way to run only the above jobs.
-For full credit, you must do so in a way that does not involve writing out the configuration for four separate jobs.
+For full credit, you must do so in a way that does not involve writing out the configuration for four separate jobs (either by writing four separate jobs, or by creating a matrix that specifies four distinct configurations).
+Instead, you should look for a way to selectively add/remove jobs from an existing matrix.
 Also, take into account that, depending on how you solved Task 3, you may have to further tweak your Task 3 solution to get it to work with all these configurations.